Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Prospects and Outlook

 \subsubsection{Prospects for $\calR(H_{c,u})$ at Belle~II}

 Belle~II will profit from the much cleaner environment of $B$ meson pair production in electron-positron annihilations, i.e. even with its smaller data samples with respect to LHCb, highly competitive results will emerge.
 One of the major challenges will be to retain this clean environment at high luminosities and reduce the impact of beam and other backgrounds as much as possible.
-In addition, several orthogonal data sets can be obtained leveraging different analysis or tagging approaches (see Section~\ref{sec:tagging}).
+In addition, several orthogonal datasets can be obtained by leveraging different analysis or tagging approaches (see Sec.~\ref{sec:tagging}).
 The most important results will be: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, label = \quad \textbf{(\roman*)}, noitemsep, topsep =0pt] \item \RDx with exclusive tagging: In principle four statistically independent measurements can be carried out this way, namely either with hadronic or semileptonic tagging and with the focus on either leptonic or hadronic $\tau$-lepton decays.
 The results with the best control of the systematic uncertainty will be obtained from the combination of hadronic tagging and leptonic or hadronic $\tau$ decays.
-For these, the $B$-rest frame will be accessible and, in the case of hadronic single-prong $\tau$ decays, the $\tau$ polarization will also be accessible.
+For these, the $B$ rest frame will be accessible and, in the case of hadronic single-prong $\tau$ decays, the $\tau$ polarization will also be accessible.
 These results will suffer, however, from the low overall efficiency of hadronic tagging caused by the small branching fractions of such processes.

 Semileptonically tagged events will retain much higher numbers of semitauonic decays, but these will in principle suffer from higher systematic uncertainties.
-Nonetheless, all reconstructed particles in such signatures can still be assigned to either the signal or tag side, which will allow for reliable measurements.
-It is worth noting that additional energy depositions from beam background processes will lead to more challenging conditions than the present-day results.
+Nonetheless, all reconstructed particles in such signatures can still be assigned to either the signal or the tag side, which will allow for reliable measurements.
+It is worth noting that additional energy depositions from beam-background processes will lead to conditions more challenging than those that impacted the present-day results.
 Further, only measurements with leptonic $\tau$ decays have been realized to date, so it will be an exciting challenge for Belle~II to establish measurements with hadronic $\tau$ decays using this technique.